A Kac system interacting with two heat reservoirs: Outlook

 Additionally, as we noted after Corollary \ref{thm:1ther}, such behavior, at least for $t$ very large, cannot be optimal.
 We think that, by adapting the proof of the main theorem in \cite{Hagop} to a three dimensional evolution, one can show that the contribution of the order of $M/\sqrt{N}$ in \eqref{eq:stima1} decay exponentially in time leaving an asymptotic estimate of the order of $M^2/N$.
 This would represent just a mild improvement with respect to the present estimate.
 Moreover the rate of decay, as far as one can get from \cite{Hagop}, would be of the order of $1/N$ and thus rather too slow to be relevant.

 It is quite clear from the proof of Theorem \ref{thm:2ther} that the main difference between the three-dimensional and the one-dimension Kac evolution is the preservation of the total momentum in addition to the preservation of the total energy.
 On the other hand, the metric $d_2$ seems to be well adapted to take advantage of the latter but contains no reference to the former.
 We think that it should be possible to modify the $d_2$ metric taking into account the preservation of momentum and obtaining better estimates.
-As partial validation of this idea, we observe that if $M=1$ and $f_0$ is rotationally invariant, then a direct computation shows that $\nabla_\veta \widehat G_s(0,\uxi)=0$ for every $\uxi$ and every $s$, see \eqref{eq:HatGDef} below.
-We can thus directly apply Lemma \ref{lem:prop5} to obtain an estimate of the order of $1/N$.
+As partial validation of this idea, we observe that if $M=1$ and $f_0$ is rotationally invariant, then a direct computation shows that we can apply Lemma \ref{lem:prop5} to obtain an estimate of the order of $1/N$.

 In the second place, as already observed, Theorem \ref{thm:2ther} is only relevant if $t<<\sqrt N$.
-To better understand the long time evolution of the system + 2 reservoir, we can define the average kinetic energy per particle in the reservoir, $e_+(t)$, $e_-(t)$, and in the system, $e_S(t)$, as
+To better understand the long time evolution of the system + 2 reservoir, we can define the temperature, or better average kinetic energy per degree of freedom, in the reservoir, $\tau_+(t)$, $\tau_-(t)$, and in the system, $\tau_S(t)$, as

-and similarly for $e_-(t)$.
+and similarly for $\tau_-(t)$.
 It is not hard to show that they evolve according to Newton's Law of cooling: